Personal Rule: End

 The Personal Rule began to unravel in 1637, when Charles, along with his advisor Archbishop Laud, attempted to reform the then-episcopal Church of Scotland to bring it into line, especially in its liturgy, with the Church of England.
-This met with immense Scottish opposition and when negotiations broke down, a Scottish army invaded England (see Bishops' Wars).
-Charles could not afford to pay English troops to fight the Scots, and was obliged in 1640 to call the Short Parliament.
-This ended the Personal Rule, though Charles dissolved the Short Parliament after only a few days.
-By the end of the year, with the Scots still in England and no other routes left to him, he summoned what became the Long Parliament.
-In the months that followed, the Parliamentary leaders, turning their attention to domestic matters, demanded from Charles ever more sweeping concessions over government policy.
-In 1642, Charles left London to raise an army and regain control by force, and the English Civil War began.
+This met with widespread political opposition in Scotland and, by June 1639, Scottish and English armies faced off on the border.
+Though this was resolved by a truce, relations soon broke down again and Charles resolved to regain his authority in Scotland by force.
+To pay English troops to fight the Scots, he was advised to call a new parliament.
+This ended the Personal Rule, but the new body which assembled was unwilling to raise the taxes needed to finance war with Scotland and Charles dissolved it after only a few weeks.
+In the months which followed, the Scots invaded, defeated the English army and occupied parts of Northern England.
+With no other routes left to him, the king summoned what became known as the Long Parliament.
+After reaching a settlement with the Scots, the new parliamentary leaders turned their attention to domestic matters and demanded from Charles ever more sweeping concessions over government policy.
+In January 1642, Charles left London to raise an army and regain control by force initiating the English Civil War.